Romania Travel Blog (Updated 2024)

 Romania-Travel-Blog-Guide.-Sighisoara-Transylvania

 Inside the ancient citadel of Sighisoara, Transylvania.
 This would be my #1 must visit place in Romania after Maramures County.
-The rooftops are beautiful, the sturdy walls once kept Vlad Dracul safe.
+The rooftops are beautiful and the sturdy walls once kept Vlad Dracul safe.

 Inside the ancient citadel of Sighisoara, Transylvania.
 This would be my #1 must-visit place in Romania after Maramures County.